 Updated: Dec 8, 2022

 Three is a big age for both you and your little one!
 Maybe you’re starting to take them to playgroups or sending them off to preschool.
 Maybe your child is learning to get along with a new baby, or a younger sibling who is starting to walk and talk.
 Maybe they are starting to want to follow older siblings around, and beginning to be able to be part of the local group of kids!
 No matter what is happening in your lives, three is an age when children really start to have huge growth in their communication!
 Their ability to understand, use words, speak clearly, socialize, and use books will need to grow to keep up with everything they want to do and learn, as well as prepare them for more structured preschool learning!

 Before we get into 3 year old milestones, I want to make sure you’re not mixing them up with averages.
-Milestones are skills 90% of children at an age can do, and missing them is often a sign that your child might need extra support from a speech-language pathologist (SLP).
+Milestones are skills 90% of children at an age can do, and missing them is often a sign that your child might need extra support from a speech-language pathologist (SLP) or speech therapist.
 You will likely even see professionals misunderstand and misuse the term, or meet people who tell you “it’s no big deal, just wait and see!”
 While sometimes that is fine, I always encourage parents to trust their instincts and make an appointment if you have questions or concerns!
 It never hurts to talk to a professional, as it can either alleviate your worries or get your child the help they need!

 So what skills should your three year old be showing us to be considered as meeting those milestones?
 I’ll outline them split into separate categories for: language they are understanding, words they’re saying, speech clarity, social skills, and early literacy.